 Attack is the initial intensity that the data point (pixel) appears in the display.
-The range of attack is 9 to 15 (NORMAL is 9), and MAX (the greatest intensity).
-NORMAL is the default intensity.
+The range of attack is LOW (the lowest intensity), 2 to 15 (NORMAL is 9), and MAX (the greatest intensity).
+LOW is the default intensity.

 Error Highlighting